 A world that runs entirely on green energy is our vision at Ørsted and, in the UK, we see offshore wind as the backbone of our future energy system.
 And if we look back at the industry in 2008, it’s almost unrecognisable.

 A decade ago, offshore wind was seen as a small, niche, growing industry but today the Committee on Climate Change, the National Infrastructure Commission and the Government all agree that by 2030 offshore wind can generate around a third of the UK’s electricity.
 We’re currently building utility-scale projects over 1 gigawatt in size that are each capable of powering over a million UK homes.

 Quite simply, the UK is leading the world when it comes to offshore wind.
-Last year alone, we accounted for more than half of the new offshore wind power capacity built in Europe and in September this year, I was fortunate enough to formally open our Walney Extension project – the biggest offshore wind farm in the world.
+Last year alone, we accounted for more than half of the new offshore wind power capacity built in Europe and in September 2018, I was fortunate enough to formally open our Walney Extension project – the biggest offshore wind farm in the world.
 Featuring turbine blades made from leading manufacturing facilities in Hull and the Isle of Wight, and with more than 50 local suppliers involved in the construction process, the project is a great example of the multiple benefits of clean growth.

 As well as helping us reduce carbon emissions, the industry is having a hugely positive economic impact across the country – creating thousands of jobs, helping to grow local businesses and regenerating coastal communities.
 Increasingly, our supply chain expertise presents a global export opportunity too.

 The UK should be extremely proud of our world-leading offshore wind industry.